 The Definitive Map and Statement is the legal record of public paths and provides conclusive evidence of their existence and status.
 The Definitive Map shows their location and the statement records status, description, width, length, structures and surface.
-Please click on the link for a Digital copy of Definitive Map and Statement.
+Please click on the link in the External links section for a Digital copy of Definitive Map and Statement.
 This is a test site under development, not the Definitive Map.
-There is no guarantee of accuracy: it should not be used to determine the location or alignment of paths.
+There is no guarantee of accuracy and it should not be used to determine the location or alignment of paths.
 Definitive Paths are shown in black.
 Claimed paths are shown in green but require investigating and many are not available for use.

 Changing the definitive map and statement